Glasat na Bulgaria (TV series): Blind auditions

 In this stage, four coaches, all noteworthy recording artists, form a team of artists.
 Each coach has the length of the auditionee's performance to decide if they want that singer on their team.
 If more than one coach want the same singer, the singer decides which team they join.

 From season 4 onwards, when the contestant fails to turn any chair, the contestant would leave the stage without having a conversation with the coaches.

 Starting in season 6, a new element has been added: the block button.
 Three smaller buttons allow one coach to block any of the other three to prevent them from getting an artist.
 In season 7, when the blocked coach tried to turn around for the contestant, their chair did not turn around.
 In season 10, the super-block rule was applied - a coach can be blocked only after they turned around and the audition ended, then their chair will turn to the audience again.
+In season 12 each coach had one block and one super-block.

 In season 11 the Super Pass was introduced.
 Each coach can press this Button once in the Blind Auditions and while the other coaches get blocked, the contestants goes starlight to The Battles.

 Final selection

 From season 8 onwards, coaches have the freedom to select an unlimited number of contestants to form their respective teams.
-However, the number of contestants on the team will be finalized by cutting them down to a certain number (usually 12).
+However, the number of contestants on the team will be finalized by cutting them down to 12 (14 in season 8).